Drushyagowda17/Libraray_managmnet_system-cct-project2/README.md

+This project was made for college assignmnet purpose.

 # Digital Library Management System

 A modern, responsive library management system built with React and Tailwind CSS.
 The system features five different catalogs (Health, Sports, Farming, Computers, and Education) with online reading capabilities for selected books.